bellaTHEanalyst/TMNT-sales-analysis.EXCEL-project/README.md

 ![](https://github.com/bellaTHEanalyst/TMNT-sales-analysis.EXCEL-project/blob/main/New%20folder/pivot%20table%202.jpg)
 ![](https://github.com/bellaTHEanalyst/TMNT-sales-analysis.EXCEL-project/blob/main/New%20folder/pivot%20table%204.jpg)

-## ANALYSIS / FINDINGS
+## ANALYSIS

-Analysis 1
+Visual 1

   Revenue trend

 ![](https://github.com/bellaTHEanalyst/TMNT-sales-analysis.EXCEL-project/blob/main/analysation/revenue%20trend.jpg)

-_ Revenue where highest in January and may and lowest in Febuary and April.
+ Revenue where highest in January and may and lowest in Febuary and April.

-Analysis 2
+Visual 2

 ![](https://github.com/bellaTHEanalyst/TMNT-sales-analysis.EXCEL-project/blob/main/analysis%201.jpg)

-_ Decoratives contributes the highest revenue percent(30%) and sports contribute lowest revenue percent (4%)
+Decoratives contributes the highest revenue percent(30%) and sports contribute lowest revenue percent (4%)

-Analysis 3
+ Visual 3

  ![](https://github.com/bellaTHEanalyst/TMNT-sales-analysis.EXCEL-project/blob/main/products%20by%20revenue.jpg)

- _ clocks had the highest revenue and bathroom furnitures had the lowest
+ clocks had the highest revenue and bathroom furnitures had the lowest

-Analysis 4
+Visual 4

-Product name by revenue

 ![](https://github.com/bellaTHEanalyst/TMNT-sales-analysis.EXCEL-project/blob/main/analysation/sales%20by%20team.jpg)

-_ Adam Hernadez team  had the highest revenue and  George lewis  team  had the lowest revenue.
+Adam Hernadez team  had the highest revenue and  George lewis  team  had the lowest revenue.

-Analysis 5
+Visual  5

 ![](https://github.com/bellaTHEanalyst/TMNT-sales-analysis.EXCEL-project/blob/main/analysation/relationship%20trend.jpg)

-_  An increase in population leads to an increase in median income, which in turn leads to an increase in revenue, following the   observed trend .
+  An increase in population leads to an increase in median income, which in turn leads to an increase in revenue, following the   observed trend .

 Analysis 6 (answer for the questions to be in the textbox)